pritamdey/ODIN-python/README.md

 # Outlier DetectIon for Networks (ODIN) Python Implementation

-This repository contains our Python implementation of the algorithm for detecting outliers in structural connectivity binary adjacency matrices using ODIN (Outlier DetectIon for Networks), which we developed in our paper, [Outlier Detection for Multi-Network Data](https://arxiv.org/abs/2205.06398).
+This repository contains our Python implementation of the algorithm for detecting outliers in structural connectivity binary adjacency matrices using ODIN (Outlier DetectIon for Networks), which we developed in our paper, [Outlier Detection for Multi-Network Data]( https://doi.org/10.1093/bioinformatics/btac431) which is also available on [arXiv](https://arxiv.org/abs/2205.06398).

 The repository contains the directory data which contains a toy dataset for fitting with ODIN and the lobe and hemisphere locations of every ROI.
 It also contains the following python files built as a local python project.